Rhett Lowder

 Rhett Hamilton Lowder (born March 8, 2002) is an American professional baseball pitcher for the Cincinnati Reds of Major League Baseball (MLB).
+He made his MLB debut in 2024.

 Amateur career

-Lowder attended North Stanly High School in New London, North Carolina, where he played baseball.
-During his sophomore season in 2018, he pitched a 9–2 record and with a 1.03 ERA.
+Lowder attended North Stanly High School in New London, North Carolina, where he played for the baseball team.
+During his sophomore season in 2018, he pitched a 9–2 win–loss record and with a 1.03 earned run average (ERA).
 As a junior in 2019, he went 9–0 with a 0.61 ERA, 115 strikeouts, and seven walks over 68.1 innings.
-His senior season in 2020 was shortened due to the COVID-19 pandemic and he was unselected in the shortened 2020 Major League Baseball draft, leading to him enrolling at Wake Forest University to play college baseball.
+His senior season in 2020 was shortened due to the COVID-19 pandemic and he was unselected in the shortened 2020 Major League Baseball draft, leading to him enrolling at Wake Forest University to play college baseball for the Wake Forest Demon Deacons.